cogentherapeutics/bulk-tcr-beta/README.md

 FFPE-9G7045 ../data/FFPE-9G7045_S2_L001_R1_001.fastq.gz ../data/FFPE-9G7045_S2_L001_R2_001.fastq.gz
 ```
 2) SAMPELSHEET2
 Create another tab delimited samplesheet for preovide mixcr outputs as input to VDJtools as below e.g. metadataToConvert_EXP21001293.txt.
 Header present.
-Do not specify complete paths, but place the file in the same folder as the inputs folder.
-(Strange Bug!)
+IMPORTANT: *Do not specify complete paths, but place the file in the same folder as the inputs folder because VDJtools expects the TRB files to be in the same folder as the inputs folder (Weird bug!)
+So if needed, create symbolic links in the inputs folder pointing to the output files.
+Names should be exactly same as the "file_name" in the below file.*

 ```file_name	sample_id
 	DSCO28-MTC-1analysis.clonotypes.TRB.fixed.txt	DSCO28-MTC-1
 	DSCO28-MTC-2analysis.clonotypes.TRB.fixed.txt	DSCO28-MTC-2